TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Config.rst

         Modify the whole :html:`<html>` tag with stdWrap functionality.
 This can be used to extend or override this tag.

+        For example it can be used to distinctly set a :html:`lang` attribute, that may diverge from the automatically created attribute using the site language settings.
+Normally, :html:`lang` is set to something like `en` or `en`, only indicating the primary language.
+You may want to use the :html:`hreflang` site language attribute instead (containing for example `en-US`, `en-GB` or `de-AT`), which you can achieve via:

+        ..  code-block:: typoscript
+            :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

+            config.htmlTag_stdWrap.override = <html lang="{siteLanguage:hreflang}">
+            config.htmlTag_stdWrap.override.insertData = 1

     ..  confval:: index_descrLgd
         :name: config-index-descrLgd
         :type: :ref:`data-type-integer`